kdkarki/Youbble_Yelp/README.md

 * REACT_APP_AUTH0_DOMAIN: this is the domain of the AuthO tenant.
 Example: dev-xxxxxx.us.auth0.com
 * REACT_APP_AUTH0_AUDIENCE: this is the audience of the AuthO tenant.
 Example: https://dev-xxxxxx.us.auth0.com/api/v2/
 * REACT_APP_CLIENT_ID: this is the client id of the AuthO tenant.
 Example: 1234567890

+### Yelp Api
+Yelp Api is used to retrieve the data.
+To use Yelp Api, following environment variables must be available in **backend**
+* YELP_API_KEY: this is the api key of the Yelp Api.
+Example: 1234567890